This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Church Choir

-Church music is under the general direction of the Organist and Choirmaster, Nairn Young.
+Church music is under the general direction of the Organist and Choirmaster.
 The church choir is open to everyone interested in singing.
-No experience is necessary as training is given at the weekly choir practices which are held on Thursdays at 7.30p.m. in the church hall.
-The choir leads the praise and sings an Introit and Anthem at Sunday services.
-The repertoire is very varied, including music from the Renaissance to the present day, is usually in four parts (S.A.T.B.); occasionally in five or six parts.
-The choir also makes a major contribution to the praise at the festivals of Easter and Christmas, and gives concerts and recitals from time to time.
-If you think you might like to join us or just want to find out more then please contact the organist and choirmaster, Nairn Young for further information.
+No experience is necessary as training is given at the weekly choir practices before the morning service from 10am.
+The choir leads the praise and sings an Introit and Anthem at Sunday services, contributes to Easter and Christmas, and gives concerts and recitals from time to time.
+The repertoire is varied, including music from the Renaissance to the present.
+To find out more contact the choirmaster without obligation.

-We have a pipe organ in our church building which is due to undergo a renovation shortly.
+We have a pipe organ in our church building which underwent an extensive renovation completed in 2012.
 Details of the instrument are recorded on the National Pipe Organ Register follow the links to see the entries.
 The organ is a TC Lewis organ from 1911 thought to have been originally in Buchleuch Church and was moved to its present location about 1955.

 Transport to Church